valencik/mastersAPSC/documents/thesis/thesis.md

 C.Le Brun	C.Le Brun,	C.Le brun	C.LeBrun	C.Lebrun	C.le Brun
 ```

-As the progression of transformations shows, an identifier that becomes non unique in transformation 1 will continue to appear in the output results of transformations 2 and 3.
+As the progression of transformations shows, an identifier that becomes non-unique in transformation 1 will continue to appear in the output results of transformations 2 and 3.
-Some authors have the unfortunately luck of being misrepresented 6 different times.
+Some authors have been represented up to 6 different ways.
-Surnames composed of multiple words separated by spaces appear to be the most prone to errors.
+Surnames composed of multiple words separated by spaces appear to be the most prone to multiple representations.
 The output of transformation 3 provides a reasonable list to apply additional analysis to.
 There are 3063 groups of identifiers identified as duplicates in the transformation 3 analysis (and 6561 identifiers in total).

 We have reduced, by two orders of magnitude, the number of identifiers that should be subject to additional analysis.
-It is worth repeating analysis.
+With the transformed list, it is worth repeating analysis.
-Performing the Levenshtein distance analysis on the 'nopunc' list would catch identifiers where an initial has been omitted as an edit distance of 1.
+Performing the Levenshtein distance analysis on the 'nopunc' list will locate identifiers where an initial has been omitted as an edit distance of 1.
-For example the edit distance of 'J.P.Svenne' and 'J.Svenne' is 2 before the transformations but 1 afterwards.
+For example the edit distance of 'J.P.Svenne' and 'J.Svenne' is 2 before the transformations and 1 afterwards.
 %- Sam Austin

-It will still fall short of identifying identifiers where the first name is fully spelled out.
+Performing the Levenshtein distance analysis will still fall short of identifying identifiers where the first name is fully spelled out.

-"Adam Sarty" and "A.Sarty" should have a small distance in our application.
+`Adam Sarty` and `A.Sarty` are both valid identifies for a single author.
-This type of analysis would require a significant modification to the existing string metrics.
+An application to locate multiple identifiers of this type would require a significant modification to the existing string metrics.
 There are many open source implementations of string distance functions, so a modification is not out of the question.

 Another approach could simplify the list of authors while accepting potential loss of information.
-The current number of unique identifiers after data preparation is $100147$, if we remove all identifiers that include `" the "` in their name we reduce to $98788$ identifiers.
+The current number of unique identifiers after data preparation is $100147$, if we remove all identifiers that include "` the `" in their name we reduce to $98788$ identifiers.
 This has the effect of removing collaborations from the author list.
-This may or may not be desired for some analysis.
+This may or may not be desired for some analyses.
-In attempting to find author names with typos and similar data entry mistakes in their names this filtering is unlikely to have significant impact.
+In attempting to find authors multiply represented in the database, this filtering is unlikely to have significant impact.
 Identifiers representing collaborations are often long and have small string distances to one another as they informative part of their name is typically an acronym.

 ### Further Analysis
 %- Clustering? no. Graph analysis.
-%- Can I come up with a # of publication independent clustering scheme?
+%- Can I come up with a # of publication independent clustering schema?
 %- Probably not, and so the graph analysis would be quite useful here!
 %- Also use "Austin" S.M.Austin, Sam.Austin
 Now that we have such a reduced list of candidate identifiers that may represent the same author, we can afford to run more expensive analysis on them.
+The product of the analysis described above is a list of candidates which may represent cases of multiple identifiers for a single author.
+To locate multiply-identified single authors, that candidate list must be examined.
+Since the list in comparatively small we propose computation expensive analyses may be performed to achieve that end.
 The expensive analysis should be comparing neighbors in the network.
 We could find all the neighbours of two given nodes and see how many overlap.
 With this we should also consider what the chance of having common neighbours is for any two random nodes.
-A first approximation of dealing with this we could consider the degree of the neighbours.
+A first approximation would be to consider the degree of the neighbours.
 Common neighbours with a low degree are less likely to be common through random chance.
 %- (!!! better example than the Curie's? !!!)
 Note that this analysis likely falls short of addressing some copublishers with the same surname.